This post may contain affiliate links. Please read our disclosure policy.

 This easy Summer Pasta Salad Recipe combines fresh veggies, mozzarella, and cooked pasta in a tangy homemade vinaigrette.
 It’s a cookout favorite ready in just 30 minutes!

 I don’t know about you guys, but pasta salads are an absolute ESSENTIAL throughout the summer months.
 Today’s recipe is for stupidly simple summer pasta salad filled with bowtie pasta, sweet tomatoes, crunchy veggies, and creamy mozzarella pearls in quick champagne vinaigrette.
 It’s light, zesty, and flavorful; the perfect toss-and-go kinda pasta salad recipe.
 It’s also endlessly customizable.
 Swap in your favorite vegetables, use feta instead of mozzarella, or try it with bold balsamic vinaigrette or homemade Italian dressing.
-I mean, you could even add cooked chicken, chickpeas, or salami.
+I mean, you could even add baked chicken breast, instant pot chickpeas, or salami.
 Because, why not?

 Ingredient Swaps